 Keep America Beautiful Month

 The month of April is the annual Keep America Beautiful (KAB) month, and it occurs in conjunction with other environmentally centered commemorative days, such as Earth Day on April 22 and Arbor Day on April 30.
-The Keep America Beautiful organization is responsible for organizing events throughout the month where volunteers work together to keep their communities clean and beautiful and reduce environmental impact.
+The Keep America Beautiful organization is responsible for organizing events throughout the month when volunteers work together to keep their communities clean and beautiful and reduce environmental impact.
 The goal of this non-profit group is to raise awareness about littering and recycling and instill community pride by beautifying local landscapes in communities.
+Some environmental advocates have critiqued KAB and its initiatives as corporate greenwashing, industry propaganda that appears to be environmentally responsible, but instead deflects most of the responsibility for plastic pollution from KAB's corporate sponsors to individual consumers.

 During the month, more than forty thousand events take place throughout the country to encourage people to clean up communities by picking up litter, recycling, and planting flowers, shrubs, and trees.
 Community grants are available for more expensive projects, such as installing public trash cans or helping clean up after natural disasters.
 Partnerships with local community agencies also encourage bigger changes, and service projects are organized for middle and high school students to provide them with education about leadership and civic improvement.